wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 Login to https://app.wiretrustee.com and [add a new Peer](https://app.wiretrustee.com/add-peer), once you are done with the steps described there, copy your [Setup key](https://app.wiretrustee.com/setup-keys).

-Using a text editor, edit the variables.tf file, and update the `wt_setup_key` variable with your setup key.
+Using a text editor, edit the [variables.tf](variables.tf) file, and update the `wt_setup_key` variable with your setup key.
 Also, make sure that `ssh_public_key_path` variable is pointing to the correct public key path.
-If necessary, update the remaining variables according to your requirements.
+If necessary, update the remaining variables according to your requirements and their descriptions.

-Before continuing, you may also update the provider.tf to configure proper AWS region and default tags.
+Before continuing, you may also update the [provider.tf](provider.tf) to configure proper AWS region and default tags.

 ### Creating the resources with Terraform
 Follow the steps below to run terraform and create your test environment: